TABLE OF CONTENTS

 segregation was strongly urged.

-to persons wishing to relocate, in cases where leave clearance had
+persons wishing to relocate, in cases where leave clearance had been

 April 8 -- Senator Chandler wrote to Director Myer setting forth

-program and urging that the "disloyal" evacuees be separated from
+and urging that the "disloyal" evacuees be separated from the other

 May 6 -- Mrs. Eleanor Roosevelt spent a full day at the Gila